interpretml/interpret-community/python/docs/visualizations.rst

 Visualizations
 ==============

-Install the raiwidgets package, the ExplanationDashboard has moved to the `responsible-ai-widgets <https://github.com/microsoft/responsible-ai-widgets>`_ repo:
+Install the raiwidgets package, the ExplanationDashboard has moved to the `responsible-ai-toolbox <https://github.com/microsoft/responsible-ai-toolbox>`_ repo:

    .. code-block:: bash